Skip to content

 - Authentication: see below.

-User authentication in any scenario:
+User authentication in any scenario follows the same script.

 1. User submits generated OTP to application;